akhmadmamirov/akhmadmamirov/README.md

 - React.js, Node.js, CSS & SASS

 ## Experience
-- AtomRain Inc - Software Engineer Intern | Wooster, OH May 2023 – July 2023
+- 💼 AtomRain Inc | Software Engineer Intern | May - July, 2023
 - Optimized UI Performance by revitalizing React and Redux UI components (Security, Payment, Billing) for the GraphGrid CDP, resulting in 25% faster load times and a 40% reduction in user-reported glitches.
 - Enhanced Amazon Instance Types Configuration: Revamped grid configurations in the UI to align with Amazon